Last Updated on January 6th, 2020

-The acne bacterium Proprionibacterium acnes, often identified by its abbreviation P. acnes, plays an unusual role in health and disease.
+The acne bacterium Propionibacterium acnes, often identified by its abbreviation P. acnes, plays an unusual role in health and disease.

 Sometimes P. acnes gets into the eyes and causes infections there, and when it is transferred inside the body during a surgical procedure, it can even induce hardening of the arteries, clog the copper stents heart surgeons implant to keep coronary arteries open, and trigger heart attacks.

-Propionibacterium acnes is usually harmless.
-Sometimes it causes pain and disfigurement of the skin.
-And sometimes it even threatens life.
-But do you need to worry that if you don’t zap your zits, acne bacteria might rob you or your sight or even trigger a life-ending heart attack?
+Propionibacterium acnes is usually harmless, but sometimes it causes pain and disfigurement of the skin and it can even cause life-threatening health issues.
+But do you need to worry that if you don’t zap your zits, acne bacteria might rob you of your sight or even trigger a life-ending heart attack?

 Recent research tells us the answer to this question is no. Different strains of acne bacteria have different health effects.

 In a recent study, scientists discovered 143 strains of p. acnes bacteria which fell into eight significant clusters.
 It’s true that these bacteria could trade genes through a process of “bacterial sex” called recombination.
 However, usually each strain of acne bacteria keeps to itself and behaves in relatively predictable ways, and many of them are totally harmless or even beneficial.

 Most strains of acne bacteria don’t actually cause acne.
 These “commensal” bacteria provide a very basic form of skin cleansing that works from the inside out.
 Living on the sides and in the base of skin pores and around pores on the surface of the skin, they feed on excess skin oil, their numbers reduced by exposure to sunlight and oxygen.